pytchlang/pytch-tutorials/catch-apple/tutorial.md

 Some scattered throughout, but also:

-* The game would look better with a background of some kind, even just a solid colour, but is that adding too much work for too little benefit?

 * Do we need something less "babyish" for the graphics?
 But avoid being "stereotypically boyish", which, e.g., spaceships catching asteroids might be seen as.